rish987/trackswitch-manuform/README.md

 ### (`src/usb_holder.clj`) `reset-protrude`

-Measure the depth of your reset button:
+Measure the protrusion of the reset button from the highest point on the base (that will press against the case when mounted):

 <!--
 ![reset-protrude measurement](images/reset-protrude.png)
 -->

+Add a bit to this if you want the button to be more recessed in the case.

 ## Making Adjustments/CAD Generation